metablaster/ASM-Formatter/README.md

 This project `ASM Formatter` is licensed under the `MIT` license.

 A small portion of code is not `MIT` licensed or may have their own authors,\
-license and Copyright notices are maintained ["per file"][file scope].
+license and Copyright notices are thus maintained ["per file"][file scope].

 ## How to use

-Open VS solution, select `Release` configuration and compile this project, then copy `asmformat.exe` from `Build` directory somewhere where it will be accessible, ex. `PATH`.
+Download or clone this repository and open VS solution, select `Release` configuration and compile this project, then copy `asmformat.exe` from `Build` directory somewhere where it will be accessible, ex. `PATH`.\
 Alternatively you can download already built executable from `Releases` section.

-- Default encoding, if not specified is `ansi`, to override use `--encoding` option.
-- Default tab width, if not specified is 4, to override use `tabwidth` option,\
-  note that tab width option also affects spaces.
-- By default tabs are used, to use spaces pass `--spaces` option to command line.
-- By default line breaks are preserved but you can override with `--linebreaks` option,\
-  `--linebreaks` option currently doesn't have any effect on UTF-16 encoded files, UTF-16 files are always formatted with `CRLF`
-- By default surplus blank lines are removed at the top and at the end of a file, as well as surplus blank lines around procedure labels to make them compacted to code.\
-  if you whish to replace all surplus blank lines entirely with a single blank line specify `--compact` option.

-For up to date help and program command line syntax run `asmformat.exe --help`
+First step is to run `asmformat.exe --help` for an up to date help to learn formatter options.

 You have to be careful to specify correct encoding which depends on encoding of your asm sources,\
-specifying incorrect encoding may turn your sources into a pile garbage symbols, also formatting might not works as expected if encoding is not correct.
+specifying incorrect encoding may turn your sources into a pile garbage symbols, also formatting might not work properly or not work at all if incorrect encoding is specified.

 Also tab width option must be correct, which depends on your editor configuration, specifying incorrect tab width will produce unexpected results.